ErikHillard/umd-tourney/README.md

 This is a project I started on my own to help the UMD Volleyball Club run tournaments faster and more efficiently.

 Because players might have to play while also running the tournament this reduces load on them while also calculating the necessary changes.

+## Admin

+I have added an email / password you can use if you want to get in.

+Email: e@gmail.com
+Password: Password